Best alternatives to Bank of America Virtual Credit Card

 - Capital One

 DoNotPay can provide you with a Free Trial Card that allows you to sign up for a free trial period for a wide range of services without entering your real credit card information.
 That way, there’s no risk of you being charged either during the free trial or when it expires.
-You can access DoNotPay via your web browser or your iOS app.
+You can access DoNotPay via your web browser.

 Some service providers might send you an email to remind you when your free trial is about to expire (or at least they promise to do so).
 But what if you miss that reminder?
 Or they never send it, and you completely forget about it?
 It could be months before you realize that they have been taking money off your account every month.
 When those charges add up, you can waste hundreds or even thousands of dollars.
 This is particularly risky for those of you who like trying out services for free, so you eventually have so many free trials active at the same time that you can’t keep track.